jdi-docs/jdi-light/source/includes/_tutorial.md

 ...
 ```
 Let’s have a detailed look at some options:

 - **driver** — we can specify the driver used to run our tests.
-Common options include _chrome_, _firefox_, _ie_… or we can just replace it with _${driver}_ and read the driver name from the command line.<br/>
+Common options include _chrome_, _firefox_, _ie_; we can also just put _${driver}_ here and read the driver name from the command line.<br/>
-- **driver.version** — by default, JDI Light will download the latest version of a driver for us, but if we need a specific version we can write it here (in which case the framework will find and download exactly this version).<br/>
+- **driver.version** — by default, JDI Light will download the latest version of a driver for us, but if we need a specific version we can put it here (in which case the framework will find and download exactly this version).<br/>
 - **timeout.wait.element** — the maximum amount of time in seconds that will be spent waiting for an element on the opened page to load.
 The default element loading timeout is 10 seconds.<br/>
 - **timeout.wait.page** — JDI Light automatically defines a newly opened page and uses this value as page loading timeout (it is usually greater than the element loading timeout).
 The default is 30 seconds.<br/>
 - **domain** — web application root URL (used when our tests work with a single application).
 Can also be read from the command line if set up as _${domain}._ <br/>